raghavxk/Data-Structures-And-Algorithms/README.md

 # Data-Structures-And-Algorithms
 This repository contains implementation of data structures and algorithms for future usage.
-All the data structures and algorithms are implemented in C++17.
+All the data structures and algorithms are implemented using C++17.